 To slow down the boat the driver must reduce the throttle well in advance of when he/she wants the boat to stop.

-Most common uses for airboats
+The most common uses for the airboat

 Airboats are very popular for use in the Everglades in Florida and the swamps of Louisiana due to the shallow draft of the boat and the calm nature of the waters.
-Likewise, their shallow draft means airboats are also used for hunting and fishing in shallow and calm waters.

 If you don’t know why a boat with a shallow draft needs calm water, or want a better understanding of what shallow draft is, read the article shallow draft vs deep draft for a better understanding.

-In large parts of the Everglades and the swamps of Louisiana, for example, the waters are very shallow and it would be difficult for other powered boats to gain access to those areas.
-Although kayaks, canoes and Jon boats are also popular in these areas each of these boats requires manual propulsion to be employed in the very shallow water areas where an outboard motor cannot be used.
-This for many boat owners is far from ideal.
+Although kayaks, canoes and Jon boats are also popular in these areas, each of these boats requires manual propulsion to be employed in the very shallow water areas where an outboard motor cannot be used.

 Hunters, anglers and those transporting goods and people, not to mention the boats used in the huge tourist trade, could not perform their activities effectively if they were reduced to the slow speeds offered by manual propulsion methods.
-Airboats offer a safe, efficient and fast way to navigate these very shallow waters.
-But of course airboats are not restricted to just water.

 The flat bottom hull design, with no mechanical parts under the waterline, makes airboats an excellent choice for traversing large icy areas as well as shallow waters.
-This mean airboats are popular in places that experience a lot of ice for long periods such as Siberia and Canada.

 Most commercial and privately owned airboats are restricted to about 40 mph speeds but some larger boats are able to hit 50 mph.
-However, many waterways have strict speed limits that airboats have to adhere to, so you may not experience those top speeds.

-Airboat drag racing
+Airboat drag racing is a blast (of air)

 Airboat racing is Florida’s fastest growing motorsport.